 Who supports the Commissioner?

-Alongside our full time Commissioner, there is a small team of professional and dedicated staff (employed by the Environment, Planning and Sustainable Directorate).
+Alongside our full time Commissioner, there is a small team of professional and dedicated staff (employed by the Environment, Planning and Sustainable Development Directorate).

 Our vision captures our commitment to help the community and government in ways that advance sustainability and good management of the environment.
 This is achieved through advocacy, independent scrutiny, reporting and advice.